What is Oil Contamination?

 Oil vapour is the most difficult form of oil to eradicate from the compressed air system and measuring it can give an excellent indication of system health and overall oil contamination levels.
 As a guide, wherever there is liquid oil or aerosols, there will also be oil vapour present but vapour can still be present when the liquid and aerosol states have been completely filtered out.

-Measuring the oil vapour concentration can be achieved through laboratory analysis of diaphragms that have been fitted into the system at suitable test points.
-The process of using mass spectrometry and gas chromatography while accurate is also expensive, time consuming and doesn’t allow instant results for the test engineer.
+Measuring the oil vapour concentration can be achieved through laboratory analysis of samples that have been taken at suitable test points.
+The process of using gas chromatography to analyse the sample while accurate is also expensive, time consuming and doesn’t allow instant results for the test engineer.

 Currently, ISO 8573-5 does not include other more modern methods for oil vapour measurement use such as PID sensors which can measure according to the limits required by the standard, and provide a quick result for the user on-site.